shamim-iq/Tetris-Game-deploy-with-ArgoCD/README.md

 *   Once deployed, the Tetris application will be available at the external IP of the LoadBalancer.

     bash```
         minikube tunnel &
         ```

     bash```
         kubectl get svc tetris-service
         ```

     bash```
         kubectl port-forward svc/tetris-service --address 0.0.0.0 8081:80
         ```

 *   Access the application on "https://<server-ip>:8081/" using your browser.

-Note: Make sure to open the necessory ports in the security groups of the server.
+Note: Make sure to open the necessary ports in the security groups of the server.